dsor-isr/MIR-Competition-2024/README.md

   reboot
   ```

- #### The instalation is now complete, to ensure the complete setup is operational:
+ #### The instalation is now complete, lets put the whole system working for the first time:
 * Open a new terminal and compile the ROS2 workspace:
     ```console
   cd ~/MyProject/glassy_challenge_ws